Report: Here's What The Feds Can Do To Cut Drug Prices

 The reports says lawmakers should prohibit drug companies from deducting the cost of advertising from their taxes and should also ban coupons that allow people to purchase expensive brand-name drugs for the same out-of-pocket cost as generics.

-Cut the cost to consumers for their prescription drugs.
+Cut the cost to consumers for their prescription drugs

 This recommendation seems at odds with the earlier one calling for the elimination of coupons.
 But the National Academies report concludes that keeping costs low to consumers can ensure that patients take the medications they need, which could reduce overall health care spending.